Settings

 # System log

-Here you can export detailed records of events, processes, and errors occurring in the system to a USB drive.
+Here you can export detailed logs of events, processes, and errors occurring in the system to a USB drive.
 Refer to this section if you encounter issues while operating the terminal.
 We recommend leaving this procedure to your administrator.

 # Ping